swcarpentry/sql-novice-survey/reference.md

 case sensitive
 :   Treating upper and lower case characters as different.
 See also: [case insensitive](#case-insensitive).

-cross product
-:   A pairing of all elements of one set with all elements of another.

 comma-separated values (CSV)
 :   A common textual representation for tables in which the values in each row are separated by commas.